 On Valentine’s Day, I woke up in a panic, realizing that I hadn’t planned anything for breakfast!
 Thankfully, I was the first one up, and quietly tip-toed out of bed, and around the squeaky floorboard to the kitchen.
 Still a bit groggy from a late night, I opened the fridge and welcomed the blast of sleep chasing cold air as it entered my lungs.
 I poked my head into the overcrowded ice-box and took not of the buttermilk, eggs, and cheese.
 “All the makings for muffins” I thought, but but then quickly dismissed this because it just didn’t seem very special.
 Shifting leftovers and jars around like a epicurean Rubik’s cube, I unearthed a tiny bottle filled with a few ounces of black gold, (no, not crude oil, the other black gold) and I knew I’d found my special ingredient.

-Plate by putting down a layer of grits, topping with a poached egg, sprinkling a little salt and pepper on top along with some chives, and a thin slice of black truffle.
+- Plate by putting down a layer of grits, topping with a poached egg, sprinkling a little salt and pepper on top along with some chives, and then shave some more black truffles on top.